ezraporter/AWS-Educational-Training/ACloudGuruNotes.md

 **Author:** Richard Hanna

-The purpose of this document is to quickly jot down key notes from the lessons and labs in the AWS Certified Cloud Practitioner Course on A Cloud Guru.
-This is an admittedly scrawled series of notes and may have some typos :sweat:
+The purpose of this document is to consolidate and highlight key notes from the lessons and labs in the [**AWS Certified Cloud Practitioner**](https://acloudguru.com/course/aws-certified-cloud-practitioner-clf-c01) Course on A Cloud Guru.

+This markdown is broken down by chapters in the course, with subsections based on the lectures and labs.

+This is an admittedly scrawled series of notes, so please excuse any typos :sweat_smile:

 **Symbol Key:**